Sajtburesz/Registry_API/README.md

 # Registry_API
-Registry backend created using Python and flask.
-For api documentation swagger was used.
+Registry backend created using Nodejs and Express.
+(My first node.js app) For api documentation swagger was used.(Mostly copied from tutorials and template for endpoint docs was ai generated)

 ## Prerequisites
 Only prerequisite is Docker installation.